Add Cape Fuchsia to Your Modern or Cottage Portland Landscape

 If you love modern landscape design style but don’t want to give up color, these new Cape Fuchsia are perfect because they are smaller.
 They look great in a mass.

-Phygelius Aequalis ‘Croftway Purple Prince’ has that intense magenta color.
+Skagit Gardens’ Phygelius aequalis ‘Croftway Purple Prince’ has that intense dusky magenta violet color.
 I think it looks really good with Black Mondo Grass………Morticia Adams where are you now?
-It glows in the evening light.
-‘Croftway Purple Prince’ is cold hardy for the Pacific Northwest and listed as zone 6 Yah!
+The magenta violet glows in the evening light.
+‘Croftway Purple Prince’ is cold hardy for the Pacific Northwest and listed as zone 6 Yay!

 Phygelius Aequalis ‘Croftway Yellow Sovereign’ is 18 to 24 inches tall by 24 inches wide.
 Many plants with soft yellow flowers burn in full sun but ‘Yellow Sovereign’ can take the sun and heat.